 The state used to have a rule about only killing rattlesnakes in self-defense like Arkansas, but it seems they did away with this rule.
 While you are allowed to sell the skins of snakes, you are not allowed to sell the meat.

 The Land of Lincoln is home to a surprising number of serpents, 39 different species to be precise.
 Of those, there are only four you really need to be concerned with and those are Copperheads, Cottonmouths, Timber Rattlers and Massasauga Rattlers.
-Remember that the last one is under federal protection.
+Remember that the last two, Timbers and Massasaugas are under federal protection.

 As for the other species, it is fine to take or kill them, but only on private property where you have permission.

 This state has four venomous species.
 Of those four, three (the Cottonmouth, Massasauga Rattlesnake and Timber Rattlesnake) are all endangered and cannot be harmed.
 Indiana also has the Rough Greensnake, Smooth Greensnake, Scarletsnake, Southeastern Crowned Snake and the Red-bellied Mudsnake listed as either special concern or state endangered.